Apple Will Move Macs to Custom Silicon, Details Transition From Intel

 Big Sur will have virtualization for Linux and Docker.
 You'll also be able to run iPhone and iPad apps natively on new Macs, all without developers changing anything.

-There will be a Quick Start program for developers, including forums, sample code and access to Apple.
-There will be hardware: a Mac Mini, A12Z, 16GB of RAM and a beta of macOS Big Sur.
+There will be a Quick Start program for developers, including forums, sample code and access to Apple support.
+There will also be a hardware developer kit: a Mac Mini with A12Z, 16GB of RAM and a beta of macOS Big Sur.

 Analysts have often estimated that Apple's computers make up between 5 to 7% of Intel's client computing business.

-Apple developing its own chips in house will allow it further control of its ecosystem, including not tying new computer releases to Intel’s schedule.
+Apple developing its own chips in-house will allow it further control of its ecosystem, including not tying new computer releases to Intel's schedule.
 Apple already uses its own processors in the iPad, iPhone and Apple Watch.
-Its own T2 chip has already taken over some security and SSD controlling processes in its Macs alongside Intel processors.
-The company has also made its own GPUs for the iPhone and iPad.
-Srouji said Apple has shipped over 2 billions SoCs on those devices.
+Its own T2 chip has already taken over some security and SSD controlling processes in its Macs alongside Intel processors, and the company has also made its own GPUs for the iPhone and iPad.
+Srouji said Apple had shipped over 2 billion SoCs on those devices.

 This isn't the first time that Apple has transitioned between processor architectures on the Mac.
 It moved from the Motorola 68000 series to PowerPC, and then announced a transition from PowerPC to Intel at WWDC in 2005.